Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-Basically, the necessity arises to always treat the tinea capitis combined systemically and locally.
-The pathogen specification is important as some antimycotics are less sensitive towards certain pathogens.
-In the European Society for Pediatric Dermatology guideline, the antifungal agents terbinafine, itraconazole, fluconazole (regardless of their approval status) were given recommendation grade A.
+In principle, it is always necessary to treat tinea capitis systemically and locally in combination.
+The pathogen specification is important as some antimycotics are less sensitive to certain pathogens.
+In the guideline of the European Society for Pediatric Dermatology, the antimycotics terbinafine, itraconazole and fluconazole (regardless of their approval status) were given recommendation grade A.

-• For Trichophyton species, terbinafine is the agent of choice due to its high efficacy and lack of pathogen gaps.
+• Terbinafine is the drug of choice for Trichophyton species due to its high efficacy and lack of pathogen gaps.

 • Fluconazole is resistant to Trichophyton mentagrophytes var. granulosum and Trichophyton verrucosum.

-In a randomized comparative study of all commercially available antifungal agents, 50 children each with tinea capitis caused by a Trichophyton species were treated as follows: Griseofulvin (20mg/kgKG/day for 6 weeks), Terbinafine (>40kg bw - 250mg/day, 20-40kg bw - 125mg/day for 2 or 3 weeks), Itraconazole (5mg/kgKG/day 2 or 3 weeks), Fluconazole (6mg/kgKG/day 2 or 3 weeks).
+In a randomized comparative study of all commercially available antimycotics, 50 children each with tinea capitis caused by a Trichophyton species were treated as follows: griseofulvin (20mg/kgKG/day for 6 weeks), terbinafine (>40kg bw - 250mg/day, 20-40kg bw - 125mg/day for 2 or 3 weeks), itraconazole (5mg/kgKG/day for 2 or 3 weeks), fluconazole (6mg/kgKG/day for 2 or 3 weeks).
 The cure rates after 12 weeks were: griseofulvin 92%, terbinafine 94%, itraconazole 82%, fluconazole 82%.

 External therapy